Web, server, command-line and more: solutions log

 Not sure if “forced” is necessary, but it’s pretty quick for even a large site anyway.

-You can also create a global git pushall alias on your local system to push to the server and the live site with one command.
+For regular sites, ignore the Nanoc-specific settings, as you can create a global git pushall alias on your local system to push to the server and the live site with one command.

 Tags: